MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/network-protection.md

 ### New notifications for network protection determination

-A new, publicly-available capability in network protection utilizes functions in SmartScreen to block phishing activities from malicious command and control sites.
+A new, publicly available capability in network protection utilizes functions in SmartScreen to block phishing activities from malicious command and control sites.

 When an end user attempts to visit a website in an environment in which network protection is enabled, three scenarios are possible:

-- The URL has a known good reputation.
-In this case the user is permitted access without obstruction, and there is no toast notification presented on the endpoint. {The domain or URL is set to _Allowed_}
+- The URL has a **known good reputation** - In this case the user is permitted access without obstruction, and there's no toast notification presented on the endpoint. {The domain or URL is set to _Allowed_}
-- The URL has an unknown or uncertain reputation.
-The user's access is blocked, but with the ability to circumvent (unblock) the block. {The domain or url is set to _Audit_}
+- The URL has an **unknown or uncertain reputation** - The user's access is blocked, but with the ability to circumvent (unblock) the block. {The domain or url is set to _Audit_}
-- The URL has a known bad (malicious) reputation.
-The user is prevented from access. {the domain or url is set to _Block_}
+- The URL has a **known bad (malicious) reputation** - The user is prevented from access. {the domain or url is set to _Block_}

 #### Warn experience

 A user visits a website:

-- If the url has a unknown or uncertain reputation, a toast notification will present the user with the following options:
+- If the url has an unknown or uncertain reputation, a toast notification will present the user with the following options:
   - **Ok** The toast notification is released (removed), and the attempt to access the site is ended.
-  - **Unblock** The user will not need to access the Windows Defender Security Intelligence (WDSI) portal to gain site access.
-The user will have access to the site for 24 hours; at which point the block is reenabled for an additional 24 hours.
+  - **Unblock** The user won't need to access the Windows Defender Security Intelligence (WDSI) portal to gain site access.
+The user will have access to the site for 24 hours; at which point the block is reenabled for another 24 hours.
 The user can continue to use **Unblock** to access the site until such time that the administrator prohibits (blocks) the site, thus removing the option to **Unblock**.
   - **Feedback** The toast notification presents the user with a link to submit a ticket, which the user can use to submit feedback to the administrator in an attempt to justify access to the site.

   > [!div class="mx-imgBorder"]